siphoc/knife/README.md

 If you come accross this problem, don't worry, don't panic.
 Just breath.

-Now, as a real ninja go to terminal(where your're obviously already in) and type vi /etc/php.ini (or wherever your php ini is)
+Now, as a real ninja go to terminal(where your're obviously already in) and type vi /etc/php.ini (or wherever your php ini is, just make sure it is the one the command line uses.
+To check this you could type php --ini)

 search the line pdo_mysql.default_socket=/a/path/to/a/mysql.sock